 Companies must look for opportunities to go from market leaders to market makers.

-Post-pandemic, investors will be looking for purpose and long-term value creation
+Investors are looking for purpose and long-term value creation

 In the past, value was defined by profit and loss through consistent quarterly earnings and stock valuations, short-term profit goals, market-share growth and stock repurchases.
 More recently, corporations have been questioning value definition, as well as the overall purpose of a business.
 They’ve been shifting from being focused purely on shareholders and toward a broader focus on stakeholders.

 The Embankment Project for Inclusive Capitalism (EPIC) brought leaders from across businesses, including asset creators, asset managers and asset owners together to define how to better measure long-term performance for customers, employees, society and financial stakeholders.
 Notably, environmental, social and governance (ESG)-focused investors are seeing greater returns with the S&P 500 ESG index outperforming the non-ESG index by 3% in the last-twelve months.1

 The pandemic has begun to catalyze the reshaping of businesses and how they are valued.
 Investors are looking not only for companies that have demonstrated resilience and are disruption-ready, but also to those that have aligned their purpose to long-term value creation.